szabolcsdombi/zengl/docs/index.rst

 Buffer
 ------

-| Buffers hold vertex, index and uniform data used by rendering.
+| Buffers hold vertex, index, and uniform data used by rendering.
-| Buffers are not variable sized, they are allocated upfront in the device memory.
+| Buffers are not variable-sized, they are allocated upfront in the device memory.

 .. code-block::